-Further, in case if no transaction has taken place in a folio during the period of six months ended September 30 and March 31, the CAS detailing the holdings across all Schemes of all mutual funds, shall be emailed at the registered email address of the unitholders on half yearly basis, on or before twenty first day of succeeding month, unless a specific request is made to receive the same in physical form.
+- 1 detailing the holdings across all Schemes of all mutual funds, shall be emailed at the registered email address of the unitholders on half yearly basis, on or before twenty first day of succeeding month, unless a specific request is made to receive the same in physical form.
 The asset management company shall issue units in dematerialized form to a unit holder in a scheme within two business days of the receipt of request from the unit holder.
 Each CAS issued to the investors shall also provide the total purchase value / cost of investment in each scheme.
 Further, CAS shall be issued for the half-year (September/ March).
 Such half-yearly CAS shall be issued to all MF investors, excluding those investors who do not have any holdings in MF schemes and where no commission against their investment has been paid to distributors, during the concerned half-year period.
 In case of the units are held in dematerialized (demat) form, the statement of holding of the beneficiary account holder will be sent by the respective Depository Participant periodically.
 The dispatch of CAS by the depositories would constitute compliance by the AMC/ the Mutual Fund with the requirement under Regulation 36(4) of SEBI (Mutual Funds) Regulations.
 The AMC reserves the right to furnish the account statement in addition to the CAS, if deemed fit in the interest of investor(s).

-IDCW The payment of IDCW/ to the unithelders shall

-ibew The payment of IDCW to the unitholders shall be made within seven business days from the record date.

-Redemption The redemption or repurchase proceeds shall

-- be dispatched to the unitholders within three

-business days from the date of redemption or

-repurchase.

-Further, AMFI has published a list of exceptional circumstances for schemes unable to transfer redemption or repurchase

-proceeds to investors within the limit

-specified above for transfer of redemption or

-repurchase proceeds to the unitholders in

-such exceptional circumstances.
-The said list

-is available on AMFI website.

-Bank Mandate Bank Mandate Requirement

-For all fresh purchase transactions made by means of a cheque, if cheque provided

-alongwith fresh subscription/new folio

-creation does not belong to the bank

-mandate opted in the application form, any one of the following documents needs to be

-submitted.

-1. Original cancelled cheque having the

-First Holder Name and bank account

-number printed on the cheque.
-2. Original bank statement reflecting the

-First Holder Name, Bank Account

-Number and Bank Name as specified in the application.

-3. Photocopy of the bank statement duly

-attested by the bank manager/ authorized personnel with designation,

-employee number and bank seal.

-4. Photocopy of the bank pass book duly

-attested by the bank manager/ authorized personnel with designation,

-employee number and bank seal.

-5. Photocopy of the bank statement/passbook/cheque duly

-attested by the AMC branch officials

-after verification of original bank

-statement/passbook shown by the

-investor or their representative.

-6. Confirmation by the bank manager

-with seal, designation and employee number on the bank's letter head

-confirming the name of investor,

-1 comming the name of investor,

-account type bank branch MICR and

-account type, bank branch, MICR and IESC code of the bank branch.
-The

-account type, bank branch, MICR and IFSC code of the bank branch.
-The letter should not be older than 3
+IDCW The payment of IDCW to the unitholders shall be made within seven business days from the record date.
+Redemption The redemption or repurchase proceeds shall be dispatched to the unitholders within three business days from the date of redemption or repurchase.
+Further, AMFI has published a list of exceptional circumstances for schemes unable to transfer redemption or repurchase proceeds to investors within the limit specified above for transfer of redemption or repurchase proceeds to the unitholders in such exceptional circumstances.
+The said list is available on AMFI website.
+Bank Mandate Bank Account Details: As per the directives issued by SEBI, it is mandatory for applicants to mention their bank account numbers in their applications for purchase or redemption of Units.
+If the Unit-holder fails to provide the Bank mandate, the request for redemption would be considered as not valid and the Scheme retains the right to reject the redemption until a proper bank mandate is furnished by the Unit-holder and the provision with respect of penal interest in such cases will not be applicable.
+No bank account shall be registered in the investor account or subsequent addition or change in bank request unless a validation is undertaken whereby the investors name, account number/ details are verified.
+Bank Mandate Requirement For all fresh purchase transactions made by means of a cheque, if cheque provided alongwith fresh subscription/new folio creation does not belong to the bank mandate opted in the application form, any one of the following documents needs to be submitted.
+Original cancelled cheque having the First Holder Name and bank account number printed on the cheque.
+Original bank statement reflecting the First Holder Name, Bank Account Number and Bank Name as specified in the application.
+Photocopy of the bank statement duly attested by the bank manager/ mutherized percental with design stice authorized personnel with designation, employee number and bank seal.
+4. Photocopy of the bank pass book duly attested by the bank manager/ authorized personnel with designation, employee number and bank seal.